abby-albert/SNAT/_posts/2023-10-19-Flashcards.md

 </details>

 ## Question 2
-What is the meaning of a synomym?
+What is the domain of the limit of x as x aproches infinity?
-A) opposite
+A) infinity
-B) same
+B) neg infinity
-C) nuetral
+C) 1
 D) none of the above

 <details>
 <summary>Click to reveal the correct answer</summary>
-The correct answer is B) same
+The correct answer is A) infinity
 </details>

 ## Question 3
-What is the symbol of helium?
+What is the derivative of sin x?

-A) He
+A) sin x
-B) H
+B) cos x
-C) He2
+C) -cos x
-D) H2
+D) tan x

 <details>
 <summary>Click to reveal the correct answer</summary>
-The correct answer is A) He
+The correct answer is B) cos x
 </details>